SDK Calls & Integration Guide

 If an error occurs during 'Sync Project with Gradle Files':

-Remove the following snippet from the settings.gradle.kts
+Remove the following snippet from the settings.gradle.kts file:

 And run the command again.